‘Teen Mom’ Star Farrah Abraham Dons White Bikini On Fiji Beach Romp

 Fans of Teen Mom will recall that it wasn’t that long ago that Farrah took to social media to share the results of her “butt injections,” and even showcased the injections in real-time!

-The Daily Mail is also claiming that Farrah is in Fiji with her nine-year-old daughter, Sophia, and the duo not only enjoyed watching a traditional Fijian dance, but they’ve enjoyed soaking up the Pacific Island sun.
+The Daily Mail is also claiming that Farrah is in Fiji with her 9-year-old daughter, Sophia, and the duo not only enjoyed watching a traditional Fijian dance, but they’ve enjoyed soaking up the Pacific Island sun.

 They also posed for lovely social media pictures with locals while wearing flower crowns in their hair.

-And, according to another report, Abraham and her daughter also accidentally stumbled on the set of Survivor while in Fiji!
+And, according to another report from People, Abraham and her daughter also accidentally stumbled on the set of Survivor while in Fiji!
 It should be interesting to see if their accidental appearance makes it into the show.

 Farrah also said that her daughter would like to make a “special guest appearance” on Survivor, the hit CBS reality show, but it’s unclear if that will happen.

-#Bula had an amazing night watching and learning #Fiji native dances @sophialabraham was all about the bottoms ???? #underthestars #dance Vatudamu and naqere youth group
+#Bula had an amazing night watching and learning #Fiji native dances @sophialabraham was all about the bottoms???? #underthestars #dance Vatudamu and naqere youth group

 A post shared by Farrah Abraham (@farrah__abraham) on

-Even though Farrah Abraham is very close with her nine-year-old daughter, she recently came under fire because it was reportedly her daughter that filmed her butt injection surgery.
+Even though Farrah Abraham is very close with her 9-year-old daughter, she recently came under fire because it was reportedly her daughter that filmed her butt injection surgery.

-Above the water ???????? #fiji #Waviisland #Sunday #palmtrees #baecation #vacay #farrahabraham #jetsetter #tan #upgrade #underboob #savusavu #bula ????????
+Above the water???????? #fiji #Waviisland #Sunday #palmtrees #baecation #vacay #farrahabraham #jetsetter #tan #upgrade #underboob #savusavu #bula????????

 A post shared by Farrah Abraham (@farrah__abraham) on